Tarrant County Homestead Exemption

 Link: 2025 Application for Residential Homestead Exemption (PDF)

-General deadline: File your completed application and required documentation no later than April 30 of the tax year you’re requesting.
+General deadline: File your completed application and required documentation no later than April 30 of the tax year requested.

-Special timing: If you’re 65 or older, disabled, or a partially disabled veteran with a donated homestead, you have until the first anniversary of the qualification date to apply.
+Special timing: If you are 65 or older, disabled, or a partially disabled veteran with a donated homestead, you have until the first anniversary of the qualification date to apply.

 Late filing: A late application for a residence homestead exemption may be filed up to two years after the standard deadline.

-TAD can request additional information after you file; you generally must respond within 30 days (with a single possible 15-day extension for good cause).
+TAD may request additional information after filing; you generally must respond within 30 days, with one possible 15-day extension for good cause.
 Once granted, you do not need to reapply annually unless TAD asks you to or you want the exemption applied to a different property.
 (Source: Application PDF.)

 You may qualify if, on the relevant date, you own and occupy the property as your principal residence and neither you nor your spouse claims a residence homestead exemption on any other property.